Ernst Jünger: Third Reich

-As a famous war hero and prominent nationalist critic of the Weimar Republic, the ascendant Nazi Party (NSDAP) courted Jünger as a natural ally, but Jünger rejected such advances.
-When Jünger moved to Berlin in 1927, he rejected an offer of a seat in the Reichstag for the NSDAP.
-In 1930, he openly denounced Hitler's suppression of the Rural People's Movement.

-In the 22 October 1932 edition of Völkischer Beobachter (the official Nazi newspaper), the article "Das endlose dialektische Gespräch" ("the never-ending dialectical debate") attacked Jünger for his rejection of the "blood and soil" doctrine, accusing him of being an "intellectualist" and a liberal.
-Jünger again refused a seat offered to him in the Reichstag following the Nazi Party's ascension to power in January 1933, and he refused the invitation to head the Reichsschrifttumskammer (Reich Chamber of Literature).
+Jünger again refused the offer of a Reichstag seat following the Nazi Party's ascension to power in January 1933, and he also refused the invitation to head the Reich Chamber of Literature.
+Jünger left Berlin in 1933 choosing rural seclusion and his house was searched several times by the Gestapo.

 On 14 June 1934, Jünger wrote a "letter of rejection" to the Völkischer Beobachter, in which he requested that none of his writings be published in it.
 Jünger also refused to speak on Joseph Goebbels's radio.
-He was one of the few "nationalist" authors whose names were never found on the frequent declarations of loyalty to Hitler.
-He and his brother Friedrich Georg quit the "Traditionsverein der 73er" (veteran's organization of the Hanoverian regiment they had served during World War I) when its Jewish members were expelled.
+He was one of the few nationalist authors whose names were never found on the frequent declarations of loyalty to Hitler.
+He found Nazi treatment of Jews as incompatible with military honour and with his brother Friedrich Georg quit the "Traditionsverein der 73er", the veterans' organization of the Hanoverian regiment they had served during World War I, when its Jewish members were expelled.

-When Jünger left Berlin in 1933, his house was searched several times by the Gestapo.
-On the Marble Cliffs (1939, German title: Auf den Marmorklippen), a short novel in the form of a parable, uses metaphor to describe Jünger's negative perceptions of the situation in Hitler's Germany.
+On the Marble Cliffs (1939), a short novel in the form of a parable, uses metaphor to describe Jünger's negative perceptions of the situation in Hitler's Germany.